 But the jewel in Taranaki’s creative crown is undoubtedly the Govett-Brewster Art Gallery, recognised as one of the leading contemporary art galleries in Australasia.

 Along with an extensive collection of works by the likes of Don Driver, Ralph Hotere and Michael Smither, the Govett-Brewster Art Gallery showcases cutting-edge visual art from around the Pacific Rim and beyond.
 It is also home to the collected works and archives of Len Lye, an internationally renowned kinetic sculptor, painter and film pioneer.
-Attached to the Govett-Brewster is the newly built and modern Len Lye Centre which features works in a variety of media from acclaimed artist Len Lye www.govettbrewster.com
+Attached to the Govett-Brewster is the newly built and modern Len Lye Centre which features works in a variety of media from acclaimed artist Len Lye www.govettbrewster.com/Len-Lye/Centre.

-In Stratford, The Percy Thomson Gallery has ongoing exhibitions of work from New Zealand artists and community art groups www.percythomsongallery.org.nz, as does Inglewood’s Fritz Reuter Gallery, Hawera’s Lysaght Watt Gallery and Eltham’s PTO Gallery.
+In Stratford, the Percy Thomson Gallery has ongoing exhibitions of work from New Zealand artists and community art groups, as does Inglewood’s Fritz Reuter Gallery, and Hawera’s Lysaght Watt Gallery.

 Another one of the region’s premier venues is Yarrow Stadium, judged the third best place in the world to watch a rugby match by New Zealand Rugby World Magazine.
 The Stadium regularly hosts major rugby and sporting events, including three Rugby World Cup 2011 matches and six FIFA U-20 World Cup 2015 matches and All Blacks test matches every few years.